same2828/same2828/notes/coding/java/java-reference.md

 - You can refer to a method of a specific object
   - You can also refer to an instance method
   - The instance can be specific or arbitrary
-- The syntax for this is `instance::instanceMethodName`
+- The syntax for this is `objectReference::instanceMethodName`

 Example